joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-08-31-JS-tree-edge-triage.md

 ![](/img/2024-08-31-tree-edge-triage-JS.png){:width="450 px" class="image-centered"}

-Another interesting thing is that the lowest winning probability is $8/9,$ a simple fraction that doesn't appear to have a simple justification.
+Another interesting thing is that the lowest probability to win is $8/9,$ a simple fraction that doesn't appear to have a simple justification.